Is debt consolidation the right option for you? Read these tips to understand the pros and cons.

 - Take the time to calculate what is a comfortable repayment term for you, so you don’t risk paying late fees and further interest.

-- Consider a repayment schedule that enables you to honour your commitment to repayments while comfortably paying your other expenses and saving as you pay off your debt.
+- Consider a repayment schedule that lets you to honour your commitment to repayments while comfortably paying your other living expenses and saving as you pay off your debt.

 - Know your credit rating and serviceability.
 This will be useful when applying for a personal loan.